DOROTHY COFUND

 - What do I need to include in my project budget calculations?

 In the proposed budget, applicants should detail expenses necessary to carry out the research project.
 This may include, for example, costs of purchasing equipment or training courses.
-It does not include, for example, institutional overheads.
+Fellows will have a research expenses budget of €8400 for each year of the fellowship.
+The budget does not include, for example, institutional overheads.
 For more information on completing the proposed budget and details of prohibited costs, see Appendix 1 of the Guide for Applicants.

 - Are relocation costs covered for the outgoing phase?